The Best Bassinets to Keep Your Baby Close at Night

 A bassinet-plus-playard combo is a great choice if you’re looking to save space, minimize the amount of baby gear you’re bringing into your home and invest in a product with more longevity than a traditional bassinet.

 This Graco Pack ‘n Play is a parent favorite; 35% of Babylist parents named it their number one playard in our annual favorite products survey.
 It’s a true workhorse; you won’t come across many other baby products that can do so much for so long.
-In addition to two bassinets—both a full-size and a removable, portable option—it also includes a wipe-clean diaper changer and a toddler playard.
-It’s well-priced and also includes a travel bag for storage and on-the-go.
+In addition to two bassinets—both a full-size and a removable, portable option—it also includes a raised newborn seat, a portable infant seat, a wipe-clean diaper changer and a toddler playard.
+It’s well-priced considering all of the components, and includes a travel bag for storage and on-the-go.

 “We use this constantly,” one parent told us.
 “It is our downstairs changing table, our three-month-old uses it as a night bassinet, we use it to travel.
 We even bought a second one for the grandparents' house.
 We LOVE this.”